 Q: If I need bone in the spot where the implant will be placed, can I get it in the same procedure?

-A: In some cases it is possible to have the bone graft necessary to strenghten the implant placed during the same surgical procedure, saving months of time.
+A: In some cases, it is possible to have the bone graft necessary to strengthen the implant placed during the same surgical procedure, saving months of time.

 Q. What can happen after placing an implant?